w3f/w3f-education/docs/Parachain/beginner/section1/relay-chain.md

 ## The Path of a Parablock

-If you recall the diragram from Network Components, you will notice a simplified path that the parablock travels in order to be included to the relay chain:
+If you recall the diagram from Network Components, you will notice a simplified path that the parablock travels in order to be included to the relay chain:

 ```mermaid
 ---